ipfs-force-community/droplet-docs/docs/intro/README.md

 ## What is Droplet?

-`droplet-market` version 2 is the latest release for a Venus storage system to handle deal-making process.
-It grants storage providers a seamless deal-taking experience while allowing maximum flexibility if storage providers still choose to take matters into their own hands.
+`droplet` is the product within a Venus storage system to handle deal-making and data retrieval.
+It grants storage providers a seamless deal-taking experience while allowing maximum flexibility.

 ## Features